Random Pulse Sequences for Qubit Noise Spectroscopy: noise model

 \section{noise model}

-Let us consider a single qubit (``the system") coupled to a {classical} bath that leads to pure dephasing of the qubit.
+Let us consider a single qubit (``the system") coupled to a classical bath that leads to pure dephasing of the qubit.
 The general Hamiltonian can be written as \beq \hat{H}(t)=\hat{H}_0+\hat{H}_V(t)=(\Omega+V(t))\sigma_z, \eeq where $\hat{H}_0=\Omega\sigma_z$ is the system Hamiltonian and $\hat{H}_V(t)$ is the Hamiltonian associated with a stochastic process $V(t)$ that describes the noise caused by the bath.
 For example, $V(t)$ can represent a classical fluctuating variable, such as a magnetic field.
 For simplicity, here we assume that $V(t)$ is a Gaussian process with zero mean value \beq \langle V(t) \rangle_V=0, \eeq where $\langle ...\rangle_V$ stands for the average with respect to the ensemble of $V(t)$.
 The Gaussian process is determined by the auto-correlation \beq \langle V(t)V(t') \rangle_V=g(t-t'). \eeq In the frequency domain, the spectral density can be defined by the Fourier transform of the auto-correlation, \beq \so=\int_{-\infty}^{+\infty} e^{-i \omega t}g(t) dt. \eeq The dynamics of a system coupled to a Gaussian bath can be entirely determined by the spectrum, $\so$ \cite{theoryofoqs,qds}.

-{In this work, we make an additional mild assumption that the noise spectrum vanishes at frequencies larger than a cutoff frequency $\omega_c$, that is, $S(\omega)=0$ when $|\omega| > \omega_c$ \cite{viola1999dynamical, khodjasteh2011limits}.} {The methods for noise spectroscopy described in this paper can also be extended to characterize quantum environments, such as bosonic baths \cite{leggett1987dynamics}.
+In this work, we make an additional assumption that the noise spectrum vanishes at frequencies larger than a cutoff frequency $\omega_c$, that is, $S(\omega)=0$ when $|\omega| > \omega_c$ \cite{viola1999dynamical, khodjasteh2011limits}.
+This frequency $\omega_c$ is also referred as `ultraviolet cutoff' for Ohmic spectra and many $1/f$ spectra \cite{cywinski2008howto, ithier2005decoherence}.
+We assume that the experimentalist has access to sufficiently fast controls, to probe the noise spectrum up to this cutoff frequency.

+The methods for noise spectroscopy described in this paper can also be extended to characterize quantum environments, such as bosonic baths \cite{leggett1987dynamics}.
 This involves a technical complication, as the noise spectrum $S(\omega)$ is no longer an even function.
 However, when the bath is at thermal equilibrium, the asymmetry of $S(\omega)$ has a simple structure that is determined by the temperature of the bath.
-If this temperature is known, then $S(\omega)$ can be fully characterized \cite{fullversion}.}
+If this temperature is known, then $S(\omega)$ can be fully characterized (see Appendix \ref{sec-spin-boson-model}).